 Conflict of interests: Occasions can arise where we or one of our associated companies, clients or product providers will have a potential conflict of interest with business being transacted for you.
 If this happens and we become aware that a potential conflict exists, we will write to you and obtain your consent before we carry out your instructions, and detail the steps we will take to ensure fair treatment.

 Bribery & Corruption: Please be aware that current UK money laundering regulations require us to obtain adequate ‘Know Your Client’ information about you.
 We are also required to cross check you against the HM Financial Sanctions List as part of the information gathering process.
 We are obliged to report to the Serious Organised Crime Agency any evidence or suspicion of financial crime at the first opportunity and we are prohibited from disclosing any such report.
-We will not permit our employees or other persons engaged by them to be either influenced or influence others in respect of undue payments or privileges from or to insurers or clients.
-Coops Insurance has the appropriate systems and procedures in place as so to comply with the requirements of the Bribery Act 2010.
+Our company culture and ethics mean that we do not bribe or use any other means to improperly influence the decisions of clients, potential clients or government officials.
+Our business is structured with appropriate systems and controls so as to comply with the requirements of the Bribery Act 2010.

 Complaints and Compensation: We aim to provide all of our clients with an excellent level of service.
 However, we recognise that there could be an occasion when you do not feel satisfied with the service you have received from us.
 We take complaints very seriously and with this in mind we have developed a Customer Complaints Procedure which lets you know how we will deal with your complaint or issue.

 Should you need to make a complaint, please contact our Complaints Manager using any of the following methods: In person, in writing – Coops Insurance 137 Church Hill Road Cheam Sutton Surrey SM3 8NE.
-By telephone – 02086413131 or email – firstname.lastname@example.org.
+By telephone – 02086413131 or email – email@example.com.
 We automatically provide a copy of our Customer Complaints Procedure to a complainant upon receipt of a complaint.
-We respond to complaints within 5 working days and we aim to settle complaints within 8 weeks.
+We will endeavour to resolve your complaint by the close of business on the third business day following receipt of your complaint.
+However, if this is not achievable, you can be assured that we will deal with your complaint promptly and fairly, in line with our formal Customer Complaints Procedures a copy of which you receive when you first arrange your insurance with us.
+A further copy is available upon request.

 FSCS: We do not guarantee the solvency of any insurer we place business with.
 We are covered by the Financial Services Compensation Scheme (FSCS) for insurance mediation only; this does not extend to consumer credit lending i.e. credit broking/lending.
 The FSCS is the UK’s compensation fund of last resort for clients of authorised financial services firms.
 You may be entitled to compensation from the FSCS if we cannot meet our obligations.
 This depends on the type of business and circumstances of the claim.
 Insurance advising and arranging is covered for 90% of the claim with no upper limit, although compulsory insurance is protected in full.
 Further details regarding the FSCS can be obtained from its website www.fscs.org.uk